terabitbaci/capstone-census-api/README.md

 # U.S. Migration Stats for Your County
-Thinkful (https://www.thinkful.com/) API portfolio project - a responsive web page to help the user understand the population migration flow into and out of their community.
-The source of the data is the U.S. Census Bureau, which conducts...
+Thinkful (https://www.thinkful.com/) API portfolio project - a responsive website to help the user understand the population migration flow into and out of their community.
+The source of the data is the U.S. Census Bureau, which conducts the American Community Survey (ACS) on an ongoing basis at the county and neighborhood level.

 ![landing-page](https://github.com/terabitbaci/capstone-census-api/blob/master/user-stories-and-wireframes/landing-page.png)
 ![landing-page-with-results](https://github.com/terabitbaci/capstone-census-api/blob/master/user-stories-and-wireframes/landing-page-with-results.png)